-After a foreign investor acquires real estate or a right related to real estate, a post-transaction report to the relevant governmental authority is generally required pursuant to the Foreign Exchange and Foreign Trade Law (FEFTL).
-In addition, after a foreign investor acquires shares or equity in a corporation, a post-transaction report to the relevant governmental authority may be required pursuant to the FEFTL.
+After a foreign investor acquires real estate or a right related to real estate, a post-transaction report to the relevant governmental authority is generally required pursuant to the Foreign Exchange and Foreign Trade Act (FEFTA).
+In addition, after a foreign investor acquires shares or equity in a corporation, a post-transaction report to the relevant governmental authority may be required pursuant to the FEFTA.

 Corporate real estate

 In recent years, there has been a trend for Japanese companies that have corporate real estate to manage and operate this real estate strategically.
 The strategic management and operation of corporate real estate often take the following forms:

 - outsourcing of asset management functions and property management functions;

 - separating the real estate assets from the company through a company split or business transfer under the Companies Act; or

 - securitisation using the GK-TK structure or the TMK structure described above, or by utilising a REIT.

 The market size of Japanese real estate investment is the second-largest in the world,26 but considering the size of Japan's GDP, it is believed that there is still room for further expansion of the market, although covid-19 has had and likely will continue to have adverse effects on the global economy, which in turn has also made the real estate investment market increasingly uncertain.